 Since the launch of the Spectacular Northwest Territories brand in 2006, there has been a significant increase in destination awareness and interest in the NWT, particularly within Canada and certain areas of the United States.
-As it is expected that overseas visitation will take longer to recover, it will be important to offset these losses through increased travel from Canada and the United States.
+As overseas visitation slowly makes its return to 2019 highs, it is important to offset these losses through increased travel from Canada and the United States.
 Promotions in these regions will focus on iconic products, including Aurora, fishing, paddling, and road touring, and will incorporate Indigenous tourism experiences to add to the authenticity of a vacation to the Spectacular Northwest Territories.
 NWT Tourism will focus on creating opportunities for guests from targeted marketing efforts to engage in our brand and visit the NWT.